RootLeo00/robot-wheelly-object-detection/README.md

 ```bash
 python detect.py --cameraId=1
 ```
-1. Raspberry is slow on detect the object
+2. Raspberry is slow on detect the object

     This is totally normal.
 If you want to have a faster and more accurate detection, you can use EdgeTPU (e.g. Coral Accelerator) or another type of board

-2. wheels, sonar or servo don't work try to run their specific tests.
+3. Wheels, sonar or servo don't work

+   Try to run their specific tests.
 You can find the tests in ```/test``` folder.